Annapolis Royal: 19th century: decline of military importance and economic shift

 Owing to the extreme tidal range, relatively shallow waters of the Annapolis Basin, and the small population of its hinterland, the port of Annapolis Royal, despite having a good harbour, carried on only a small trade through the 19th century.
 Along with Granville Ferry across the river, however, it was a local centre for shipbuilding.
 Among the notable local mariners was Bessie Hall.
 Following the replacement of sailing ships by steam in the 1880s, Annapolis Royal served as a coaling station between Saint John and Boston.

+The fort, to which the town largely owed its existence in the first place, ceased to be an active military post in 1854.
+In that year, the British Garrison departed and moved to the new citadel in Halifax.

 The town had a minor boom in 1869 when the Windsor and Annapolis Railway arrived, with two large railway piers built along the waterfront and several factories constructed in the area.
 The population reached 1,500 in the 1870s.
 Incorporation as a town under the Nova Scotia Municipalities Act took place in 1893.
 However, the completion of the railway to Digby in 1893, followed by the creation of the Dominion Atlantic Railway to Yarmouth, shifted most of the steamship commerce to those cities as steel-hulled vessels began to require deeper and deeper waters.
 By 1901, Annapolis Royal's population had shrunk to 1,019 and it became a small country town whose principal export was apples.

 20th century and beyond

 A ferry service ran from Lower Saint George Street across the river to Granville Ferry from the early 19th century, but a bridge was built in 1921 to link the two sides of the estuary.
 This bridge collapsed in 1961 and was replaced by a causeway, already under construction.

 The Annapolis Royal Generating Station, near Annapolis Royal on the Annapolis River, was North America's only tidal power station, producing up to 20 MW twice daily using the Annapolis Basin's tides.
 It operated from 1984 until 2019.

-The town's burgeoning tourism industry in recent decades has driven significant commercial development.
-Additionally, the extensive availability of broadband internet has attracted entrepreneurial individuals from across Canada and beyond.
 In 1984, Annapolis Royal elected the first female black mayor in Canada, Daurene Lewis.